 What kinds of collagen supplements are available?

 As we previously mentioned, there are several collagen supplements available.
 The difference really just comes down to preference, but besides that some are broken down in different ways and easier to digest, and some have cleaner formulas.
 Here are a few varieties of supplements you can find it most health food and grocery stores: collagen protein, collagen peptides, collagen powder, hydrolyzed collagen, and collagen pills.
 Besides these varieties, collagen also comes in a few different types.
 These types are bovine, porcine, chicken, and marine.
 The benefits of collagen, no matter the type, are all pretty similar.
 However, marine collagen is typically regarded as the best for its beauty-boosting ingredients, as well as its ability to strengthen the connective tissues and help heal the gut.
 It's important to buy the cleanest supplement you can find, especially because it contains animal products.
 Land animals such as chicken, pigs, and cows have a higher possibility of contamination from things like hormones and chemicals.
 If you do choose one of these types of collagen, make sure it's grass-fed, organic, or non-gmo.
 Marine collagen that is wild-caught is the safest and healthiest choice you can make when it comes to a collagen supplement.
 There is the least amount of opportunity for any contamination this way.
 Regardless of which type you choose, also check the ingredients of the supplement.
 You should try and find one that has no additives and is unflavored.
 Flavored supplements are often hiding extra sugar, which hinders the effectiveness of collagen.
 Another supplement that is different than the typical powders and pills is our Kalumi BEAUTYfood bars.
 It's easy and convenient to just grab a bar and go.
 Small enough for a snack, yet filling enough for a meal replacement, they're perfect for traveling or throwing in your purse.
-They contain 12 grams of wild-caught, hydrolyzed marine collagen, and 15 grams of protein.
-They also contain superfood ingredients that help promote natural collagen production, like sweet potatoes and yacon syrup.
+They contain 8 grams of wild-caught, hydrolyzed marine collagen, and 11-13 grams of protein.
+They also contain superfood ingredients that may help promote natural collagen production like sweet potatoes and cocoa butter.

 What are some recipes that use collagen?

 There are so many ways you can use collagen, especially in the powdered form.
 It mixes perfectly into hot or cold liquids.
 In the morning, try adding your daily dose of collagen to your coffee or tea.
-If you're looking for something more filling, you can making a collagen promoting smoothie.
-Simply add your daily dose of collagen, and blend it together with a protein-packed nut milk, avocado for healthy fats and extra protein, and fruits and vegetables that are high in Vitamin C and Vitamin A. Try spinach and blueberries for a huge boost of vitamins and antioxidants.
+If you're looking for something more filling, you can make collagen promoting smoothie.
+Simply add your daily dose of collagen, and blend it together with protein-packed nut milk, avocado for healthy fats and extra protein, and fruits and vegetables that are high in Vitamin C and Vitamin A. Try spinach and blueberries for a huge boost of vitamins and antioxidants.
 Bone broth is another great recipe that already contains collagen, and you can add your own collagen for an even greater boost.
 It's simple to make, but it will take a few hours, and some people even let it simmer overnight.
-You will need: organic chicken or beef bones, seasonings like salt, pepper, garlic, rosemary, and ginger, or anything else you want to add.
+You will need organic chicken or beef bones, seasonings like salt, pepper, garlic, rosemary, and ginger, or anything else you want to add.
 There are endless possibilities for making it.
 You will simmer these things together for as long as you can, allowing it to simmer overnight if needed.
 It's great for making a huge batch that can stay in the fridge for a few days, or the freezer for a few months.
 Another recipe for using collagen supplements is healthy cookies or other baked goods.
 Try making them without added sugar, and using as many clean ingredients as possible.
-Then you simply add in your collagen powder, and bake it like normal.
-A great thing about collagen is that you can really add it into any recipe you like.
+Then you simply add in your collagen powder and bake it like normal.
+A great thing about collagen is that you can really add it to any recipe you like.
 It won't have an effect on the flavor or texture of the dish.

 These statements have not been evaluated by the Food and Drug Administration.